 Brought to you by the Friends of the Cynwyd Heritage Trail.
-You can click on the links below to get to descriptions of stewardship plans, lists of plants and animals you might see on the trail, videos with instructions on invasive plant control, and other resources.
+You can click on the links below to get to information about volunteering on the trail (including a schedule of work activities planned), descriptions of stewardship goals, lists of plants and animals you might see on the trail, videos with instructions on invasive plant control, and other resources.
 If you are on a big screen you can also see the website layout by clicking on the "home" button on the right side of the screen.
 Thanks for visiting!

 What does stewardship on the trail mean?